rt2zz/redux-persist/README.md

   - arguments
     - **store** *redux store* The store to be persisted.
     - **config** *object* (typically null)
       - If you want to avoid that the persistence starts immediately after calling `persistStore`, set the option manualPersist.
-Example: `{ manualPersist: true }` Persistence can then be started at any point with `peristor.persist()`.
+Example: `{ manualPersist: true }` Persistence can then be started at any point with `persistor.persist()`.
 You usually want to do this if your storage is not ready when the `persistStore` call is made.
     - **callback** *function* will be called after rehydration is finished.
   - returns **persistor** object